RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 Text preprocessing was required to format the raw text in such a way that the RNN model could consume it as input.
 All punctuation was removed from the text because it added no linguistic value or context for the model to learn from.
 Furthermore, a collection of common words, known as stopwords in the nltk (Natural Language Toolkit), were removed.
 Such words included, “the”, “a”, “an” and “in”, which were removed from the text because they added no sentimental value to the text.

 Removing these words helped to reduce the computational load by reducing the size of the word corpus to be analyzed by the model.
-The text was also processed using stemming, which reduced each word down to its root with the purpose of improving computational performance.
+The text was also processed using lemmatizing, which removed inflectional endings of words with the purpose of improving computational performance.
 Following this, the text was tokenized to format each review in a list format.
 The tokenized reviews were then converted to sequences of integers, in which each unique word correseponded to a respective integer value.
 A sample of the first tokenized instance is shown below:

 <img src="https://user-images.githubusercontent.com/64614298/145261096-15cd6506-d9b2-4258-9868-bc602de2884b.png" alt="drawing" width="600" class="center"/>